mszegedy/plea/story/ch-1.md

 "No, wait.
 What?
 Sofia, who _are_ you?
 My twin sister?
 What are you doing in my mirror?"

 "I'm you, from a different timeline or something, I don't know.
-Please, you _have_ to get to Shchavel' House, or they'll find you."
+Please, you _have_ to get to Shchavel House, or they'll find you."

 Dozens of objections collided in Alexey's mind, and only one won egress from his mouth: